defactor-com/documentation/docs/rwa-use-cases/lease-agreement/implementation-flow.md

 ## Real-World Use Case

-In the world of loans there are some actors that are involved in the process of lending money whether they in the real-world as it has been done for decades or if they are in the digital world as it has starting been doing nowadays.
-This document focus on traditional loan process abstracting away the complexities and specifications to a more generalized example to illustrate how each process differs from the other.
+In the realm of loans, various entities participate in the process of lending money, whether in the traditional real-world fashion that has persisted for decades or in the evolving digital landscape.
+This document focuses on the traditional loan process, abstracting away complexities and specifications to present a more generalized example.
+The aim is to illustrate how each process differs from the other.

 In this tangible realm, several entities play integral roles in the lending process.
 To illustrate, the entity extending the loan is typically a banking institution, denoted as BankCredit.
 The individual procuring the loan from the bank is a person, referred to as Alice.
 Further, the entity orchestrating the loan process on behalf of the person is a car dealership, identified as GoodCar.
 For the purposes of this example, we will consider these entities as **BankCredit**, **Alice**, and **GoodCar**, respectively.

 The following scenario is designed to broaden the reader's perspective on the potential applications of tokenization in the lending process.
 It endeavors to illuminate how tokenization can be harnessed to facilitate processes of the tangible world that, due to their inherent nature, might otherwise be deemed impractical or challenging.

 **BankCredit exclusively provides financing services for individuals seeking to purchase automobiles.
-Alice, an aspiring car owner, is currently in the process of acquiring a vehicle from GoodCar, a reputable dealership specializing in car sales.**
+Alice, an aspiring car owner, is currently in the process of acquiring a vehicle from GoodCar, a reputable dealership that specializes in car sales.**

 ### Business Logic